 Module 6: Managing the Production Phase

-Module 6 provides e-discovery paralegals with best practices to follow during the production phase of an e-discovery project, including the planning phase of production which begins at the beginning of every e-discovery project.
-Upon completion of this unit, you will be able to:
+Module 6 provides the ediscovery paralegal with best practices to follow during the production phase of an ediscovery project, including the planning phase of production which begins at the beginning of every ediscovery project.
+After this ediscovery training module, users will be able to:

 - Have a comprehensive understanding of the best practices for production